-You can also go online with your group fitness profession by offering online programs or even live video workouts.
+You can also go online with your group fitness professional by offering online programs or live video workouts.

-The age of online fitness is upon us, so no matter whether it’s just personal training or nutrition, taking your fitness services online is almost a must.
+The age of online fitness is upon us, so whether it’s just personal training or nutrition, it is almost a must to take your fitness services online.

-If you want to find out about job openings, simply reach out to gyms and fitness clubs in your area and inquire.
+If you want to find job openings, contact gyms, and fitness clubs and inquire.

 You’ll often find job openings listed on the websites of gyms and fitness businesses too.

-Recruitment platforms such as LinkedIn also offer a great way to feel out the job market for opportunities.
+Recruitment platforms like LinkedIn also offer a great way to feel the job market for opportunities.

 What Is An Average Group Fitness Salary?

-Now that we’ve touched on what a job a group instructor may look like, how about we discuss how much one would earn you?
+Now that we’ve touched on what a group instructor’s job may look like, how about we discuss how much one would earn you?